jonathantsang/microtransactionsimulator2/README.md

 - art up to 30

 Dec 24:
+- shop
+- open all button
+- basic functionality up to 30
+- figure out the merging concept

 - merging decided and implemented

-Dec 24:
 - basic bf loot
 - saves